-• IMFT-S.

-OR

-• Meet the Supervisor Equivalency qualification
+- IMFT-S. OR AAMFT Approved Supervisor or Supervisor in Training OR - Meet the Supervisor Equivalency qualifications

 Note: The MFT supervisor does not need to be on-site (work for the agency).
 The internship student can be supervised by a licensed professional while at their site and MFT supervision external to the site.